Merge PDF

 Can I merge password-protected PDFs?

 Password-protected PDFs cannot be read by the browser without the decryption key.
 Use the Unlock PDF tool first to remove the password, then merge the unlocked files normally.
+Both steps are free and take only seconds.

 Will bookmarks and hyperlinks be preserved after merging?